The next best short-term option for meeting ultra-low NOx requirements is diesel.

 To meet these requirements, a variety of technologies will be used to make these vehicles more efficient and reduce greenhouse gas emissions, while also maintaining near zero emissions performance for criteria emissions particulate matter and oxides of nitrogen.

-Between 2011 and 2030, these technologies will save 1.3 billion tons of carbon dioxide emissions and save 130 billion gallons of fuel.
-These benefits are equivalent to the emissions generated by nearly all cars, pickups and SUVs on the road today.
+Between 2007 and 2030, these technologies will save 1.5 billion tons of carbon dioxide emissions and save 150 billion gallons of fuel.
+These benefits are equivalent to removing all cars, pickup trucks and SUVs on the road today for a year and half or making them all zero-emission vehicles.

 Diesel technology is expected to deliver the overwhelming majority of these benefits even as gasoline, natural gas and propane power some small portion of commercial truck.
 While alternatives exist today and others are expected to hit dealer lots soon, research confirms that diesel will still be the predominant technology and fuel type.